10 reasons Montenegro should be your next holiday destination

 1. Bay of Kotor

-Montenegro’s fjord, the Bay of Kotor, also known as Boka Bay, is one of the Mediterranean’s most distinctive landscapes.
-As Europe’s southernmost fjord, it is steeped in stories of old towns, famous captains, and conquerors.
-A boat trip is the perfect way to explore this stunning bay.
+Bay of Kotor, also known as Boka Bay, is one of the Mediterranean’s most striking natural landscapes.
+Often described as Europe’s southernmost fjord, it is surrounded by dramatic mountains and steeped in history, with tales of ancient towns, seafaring captains and past conquerors shaping its identity.

 4. Stunning natural beauty